Troubleshooting failed update errors

 3. The PHP version on your web server is outdated.

 Some update packages require a minimum PHP version.
 Test this by downloading the relevant package directly from the vendor website and attempt to install/update directly on the backend of the affected website.

 If the update/install fails from the website backend, please contact the vendor for further details/technical support.

-Backup solutions like Akeeba Backup Pro have a feature that triggers a backup when an update is requested.
+Some backup solutions force a backup whenever updates are applied.
 In some cases, this may interrupt the update process via Watchful.
-If you are using Watchful to perform updated, try disabling this feature to see if it is interfering with updates.
+Try disabling this feature in your backup software to see if it is interfering with updates.

-5. A function, plugin or extension is blocking updates.
+5. A plugin or function is blocking updates.

 WP Downgrade, a WordPress plugin, blocks software updates.
 Please disable this plugin to use Watchful.

-- In WordPress, all software updates (both from the WordPress backend and via Watchful) are blocked if the code below appears in your
+- In WordPress, all software updates are blocked if the code below appears in your

 Search Knowledge base

 - Add a website to Watchful